 invite their student to share a meal with the family, but it is not to be expected.

 The meal fee is invoiced concurrently with the other session fees.

 Transportation

 Students are responsible for their own daily transportation to and from campus.
-Student who do not have a car available may utilize the IWS message board on Moodle to post ride requests with other students.
+Students who do not have a car available will need to make their own arrangements to carpool with other students or to use ride sharing services such as Uber or Lyft.

 For international students, IWS does offer transportation to and from the airport.
 This is arranged through the IWS office.
 Please send international travel information to office@iws.edu.

 Daily Schedule

 7:30-8:15 Breakfast

 8:30-9:00 Morning worship

 9:00-12:00 Morning class sessions

 12:15-1:00 Lunch

 1:15-4:15 Afternoon class sessions

 4:15-5:30 Free time

 5:30-6:30 Supper

 6:30-8:00 Practicum or lecture with discussion

 Each session will begin with an orientation for all new students followed by the Presidential Address for all students.

 There is a dinner hosted by the Hendricks Avenue Baptist Church congregation prior to the Opening Convocation each session.
 Opening Convocation is a worship service and includes a celebration of Holy Communion.

 Sundays: